m3047/shodohflo/README.md

 ## Prerequisites

-Aside from standard libraries the only dependencies for the core `shodoflo` package components are:
+Aside from standard libraries the only dependencies for the core `shodohflo` package components are:

 * Python 3
 * dnspython